 Azalea indica var. simsii is a Rhododendron species and is also known as Rhododendron simsii, Rhododendron breynii, Rhododendron danielsianum, Rhododendron decumbens, Rhododendron hannoense, Rhododendron indicum, Rhododendron lateritium, Rhododendron macranthum.
 It flowers from late winter to early summer, depending on the climate or location.

-The foliage is ovate and elliptic and the flowers are funnel-shaped and range in colors from white to pinks, oranges, and reds.
-Azalea indica var. simsii is from two species of Rhododendron.
-It is adapted to growing indoors and in milder climates,, it is planted outdoors as well.
+The foliage is ovate and elliptic.
+The flowers are funnel-shaped.
+The flowers range in colors from white to pinks, oranges, and reds.
+Azalea indica var. simsii is a hybrid.
+It is cultivated for growing indoors.
+In milder climates, it is planted outdoors as well.

-Many of Azalea indica var. simsii hybrids are raised as indoor plants though the intention is for a one time burst of color with a bit of effort you can keep it alive for a long time.
-Place the in a sheltered outdoor area when the weather is good they will usually continue to flower in mid-spring.
+Many of Azalea indica var. simsii hybrids are raised as indoor plants in the containers.
+Place the container in a sheltered outdoor area when the danger of frost is passed, it will usually continue to flower in mid-spring.

 Watch out for spider mites, brown leaves are usually due to soil-borne fungi.
 Azalea indica var. simsii attracts bees and butterfly.